Skip to Content

 • ask for a copy of your personal data in a portable (machine-readable) format or make us send it to someone else;

-• make us correct inaccurate data;
+• ask us correct inaccurate data;

 • ask us to delete your data, though for legal reasons we might not always be able to do it;